 Echeveria subrigida (Robins. & Seaton) Rose ex Britton & Rose

-Echeveria subrigida is a beautiful succulent plants with rosettes of fleshy, spade-shaped leaves that can reach a width of up to 15 inches (38 cm).
-The leaves are up to 9 inches (23 cm) long, creamy aquamarine and are highlighted with a thin rosy-pink border.
-Starting in May, up to 12 inches (30 cm) tall spikes rise from the center of each rosette, producing cymes of milky-blue buds that gradually age to tubular coral flowers.
-Orange tones inside add to the charm of these up to 1 inch (2.5 cm) long blooms.
-Flowering will often continue most of the summer.
+In late spring into mid-summer, slender, up to 12 inches (30 cm) tall spikes rise from the center of each rosette, producing cymes of milky-blue buds that gradually age to tubular, coral-pink flowers.
+Orange tones inside add to the charm of these up to one inch (2.5 cm) long flowers.

 How to Grow and Care

-Most of the common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
+Most common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
-These dead leaves provide a haven for pests, and Echeveria are susceptible to mealy bugs.
-As with all succulents, careful watering habits and plenty of light will help ensure success.
+These dead leaves provide a haven for pests, and Echeverias are susceptible to mealy bugs.
+Finally, as with all succulents, careful watering habits and plenty of light will help ensure success.

 Repot as needed, preferably during the warm season.
-To repot a succulent, make sure the soil is dry before repotting, then gently remove the pot.
-Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
+To repot a succulent, ensure the soil is dry before repotting, then gently remove the pot.
+Knock away the old soil from the roots, removing any rotted or dead roots in the process.
 Treat any cuts with a fungicide.

 Most Echeverias can be easily propagated from leaf cuttings, although a few are better from seeds or stem cuttings.
 To propagate a leaf cutting, place the individual leaf in potting soil for succulents and cover the dish until the new plant sprouts.